-With the July 27, 2010 enactment of the FY2010 Supplemental Appropriations Act (H.R.
-4899/P.L.
-111-201) Congress has approved a total of \$1.121 trillion for military operations, base security, reconstruction, foreign aid, embassy costs, and veterans' health care for the three operations initiated since the 9/11 attacks: Operation Enduring Freedom (OEF) Afghanistan and other counter terror operations; Operation Noble Eagle (ONE), providing enhanced security at military bases; and Operation Iraqi Freedom (OIF).
+With enactment of the sixth FY2011 Continuing Resolution through March 18, 2011, (H.J.Res.
+48/P.L.
+112-6) Congress has approved a total of \$1.283 trillion for military operations, base security, reconstruction, foreign aid, embassy costs, and veterans' health care for the three operations initiated since the 9/11 attacks: Operation Enduring Freedom (OEF) Afghanistan and other counter terror operations; Operation Noble Eagle (ONE), providing enhanced security at military bases; and Operation Iraqi Freedom (OIF).
+This estimate assumes that the current CR level continues through the rest of the year and that agencies allocate reductions proportionately.

-Of this \$1.121 trillion total, CRS estimates that Iraq will receive about \$751 billion (67%), OEF \$336 billion (30%) and enhanced base security about \$29 billion (3%), with about \$5 billion that CRS cannot allocate (1/2%).
-About 94% of the funds are for DOD, 5% for foreign aid programs and embassy operations, and 1% for medical care for veterans.
+Of this \$1.283 trillion total, CRS estimates that Iraq will receive about \$806 billion (63%), OEF \$444 billion (35%) and enhanced base security about \$29 billion (2%), with about \$5 billion that CRS cannot allocate (1/2%).
+About 94% of the funds are for DOD, 5% for foreign aid programs and diplomatic operations, and 1% for medical care for veterans.